CU4009 - 3D Modelling (2019/20)

 LO1: Understand the principles of CG and images, main contextual issues and production workflow with the focus on 3D modelling and animation

-The assessment will consist of the three components: CW1 and CW2 assignments and In-Class Test, all pass on aggregate.
+The assessment will consist of the two components: CW1 and CW2 assignments all pass on aggregate.
 The tutor will set the subject.

 The first assessment (25%) will ask student to research and design a 2D/3D scene (concept art/sketches/model sheets and storyboard for various objects and their animation/interaction).

-The third assessment (45%) will ask student to produce an artefact by implementing a work according to the design in the first assessment.
+The second assessment (75%) will ask student to produce an artefact by implementing a work according to the design in the first assessment.
 They will have to demonstrate various techniques used for image processing and compositting, 2D/3D modelling and animation.
 The implementation must be completely original and must show visual and aesthetic awareness.

 All assessment assignments are designed so that student will have to demonstrate their capability and skills to use and apply various techniques they have used throughout the complete 3D scene/objects production workflow.